 How the right probiotic strain may help

-To better understand the role that probiotics—also known as “good bacteria”—can play in addressing global health challenges, Chr.
-Hansen conducted the world’s largest study on the immune effect of probiotics in adults in 2011.
+To better understand the role that probiotics, also known as “good bacteria”, can play in addressing global health challenges, we conducted the world’s largest study on the immune effect of probiotics in adults in 2011.